Aokigahara Forest 青木ヶ原

 Unspoiled expanses and wildlife in a forest on volcanic rock

 Aokigahara Forest grew upon lava spewed from Mt.
-Fuji in 864, its last major eruption.
+Fuji in the 9th century, its last major eruption.
 This thriving, dense forest stretches for 30 square kilometers.
 The porous lava bedrock absorbs sound and adds to the sense of isolation you may feel while trekking through this untamed territory.

 - If you hold a compass to the rocky volcanic ground, it may react to the natural magnetism